-Tracee Ellis Ross Relaxes In Her Kitchen Wearing A Leopard Dress And High Heels For Throwback Instagram Post
+Tracee Ellis Ross Relaxes In Her Kitchen Wearing A Leopard-Print Dress & Heels For Throwback Instagram Post

 STOP FOR A MINUTE // another song by me ????????????♀️ from @thehighnotefilm soundtrack!
 Here’s a sneak peek of my dance moves from the movie.
 This was hard work for my very limited dancing skills.
 Thanks to @aakomon & Eboni Williams for your creativity and patience in helping me become a “pop star”, and to our gorgeous big-hearted dancers who had my back & my front and helped me to ring my dinner bell over and over @harlemhottie, @iamthedaisha, @hollyhoneychile & @jazzzymartin Link to listen to the song in bio!
 Written by @sarah_aarons and produced by @rodneyjerkins #thehighnote

-In her caption, Ross joked how nothing much as changed since the photo was taken.
-Due to the coronavirus pandemic, Ross has been on lockdown and spends more time at home.
+In her caption, Ross joked how nothing much has changed since the throwback photos were taken.
+Due to the coronavirus pandemic, Ross has been on lockdown and spending more time at home.
 When she isn’t showing off a stunning look on Instagram, she’s promoting her upcoming film, The High Note.
 On Saturday, May 23, she posted a video of one of the songs she will be singing in the movie, which premieres digitally on May 29.